BeatsuDev/GraphQLRequests/README.md

-# gqlrequests - A Python library for creating GraphQL queries easier!
+# gqlrequests - Create requests to GraphQL APIs with no strings attached 😉
 [![Pytests and Coverage](https://github.com/BeatsuDev/GraphQLRequests/actions/workflows/testing_and_coverage.yml/badge.svg)](https://github.com/BeatsuDev/GraphQLRequests/actions/workflows/testing_and_coverage.yml)
 [![Code Quality](https://github.com/BeatsuDev/GraphQLRequests/actions/workflows/code_quality.yml/badge.svg)](https://github.com/BeatsuDev/GraphQLRequests/actions/workflows/code_quality.yml)
 [![codecov](https://codecov.io/gh/BeatsuDev/GraphQLRequests/branch/master/graph/badge.svg?token=FBQKU5OEWT)](https://codecov.io/gh/BeatsuDev/GraphQLRequests)

-Define GraphQL types in Python as dataclasses, then use them to automatically build queries!
+Define GraphQL types in Python as dataclasses, then use them to automatically build queries.
+Or even simpler;
+gqlrequests will automatically build the dataclasses for you given the api endpoint by using introspection!
+(Now that's awesome).
+You no longer need to define your requests as multiline strings - you can store and manipulate them as dataclasses (hence no strings attached).

-**Note that these examples show what the end goal is, and that very few of these features have been developed yet!**
+**These examples show what I envision this module to become.
+Very few of these features have been developed yet, but I'm getting to it when I have time!**
 Examples of how it will work:
 ```py
 from dataclasses import dataclass